Quick Answer

 Tax-register submissions are online-only through TFA.
 A T.I.N. is required before VAT registration steps.

-Keep your checklist current, especially where guidance still needs verification:
+Keep your checklist current, especially where live portal details can change:

 A strong Cyprus file does not solve dual-residency risk by itself.